ankaAR/bestiario5e/_creatures/vampire-spellcaster.md

 Sunlight Hypersensitivity.
 The vampire takes 20 radiant damage when it starts its turn in sunlight.
 While in sunlight, it has disadvantage on attack rolls and ability checks.

-***Spellcasting.*** The vampire is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The vampire is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks).
 The vampire has the following wizard spells prepared:

-* Cantrips (at will): mage hand, prestidigitation, ray of frost
+* Trucos (a voluntad): mage hand, prestidigitation, ray of frost

 * 1st level (4 slots): comprehend languages, fog cloud, sleep